/

 • Fragmented Liability: When a transaction is challenged, merchants are left guessing whether the provider, the card issuer, or they themselves are on the hook.

-This structural fragmentation makes BNPL chargebacks more costly and time-intensive than card disputes.
-That’s even before fraud or online shoplifters are factored in.
+This structural fragmentation makes BNPL chargebacks more costly and time-intensive than traditional card disputes, even before factoring in fraud or friendly fraud

 Most chargeback management platforms are optimized for Visa/Mastercard rails.
-They don’t recognize BNPL identifiers, miss provider deadlines, and apply generic evidence templates that get rejected automatically.
-For merchants running at scale, these inefficiencies quietly compound into significant, uncontested losses.
+They don’t recognize BNPL identifiers, miss provider deadlines, and apply generic evidence templates that often fail in BNPL workflows.

 That’s where Chargeflow comes in.
 The system: